-It would encompass all of the types of mental health and mental well-being programs and initiatives that are provided by social service agencies across Haldimand and together a multitude of service providers and stakeholders, including police officers, paramedics, and agencies, to engage in a wrap-around approach of care. collaboration, and collective impact.
-Understanding an individual's mental health journey from the moment they are met by the Police, with or without MCRRT, to a potential interaction with paramedics, to hospital emergency care, to engaging with an agency worker; a multitude of conversations, treatment options, and plans have potentially been set in motion.
-Collectively identifying, discussing, and addressing who is the primary lead, secondary lead, and all subsequent steps to ultimately outline a plan of well-being, will result in a coordinated and positive outcome for that patient.
+Norfolk.
+The goal would be to assist and outline for the user, specific agency programs and support systems across both together a multitude of service providers and stakeholders, including police officers, paramedics, and agencies, to engage in a wrap-around approach of care. collaboration, and collective impact.
+Understanding an individual's mental health journey from the moment they are met by the Police, with or without MCRRT, to a potential interaction with paramedics, to hospital emergency care, to engaging with an agency worker; a multitude of conversations. treatment options, and plans have potentially been set in motion.
+Collectively identifying, discussing, and addressing who is the primary lead, secondary lead, and all subsequent steps to ultimately outline a plan of well-being. will result in a coordinated and positive outcome for that patient.